EthrosDemon/safereboot/README.md

 - be some sort of safe of wrong reboots

 Remarks:
-- just saves reboot, not halt, shutdown or others
+- just "secures" reboot, not halt, shutdown or others